Abdullah-Eldemerdash95/Task1/README.md

 # Getting Started
-- npm install then we will need to run first apiData.js to run our fake api server
+- npm install then we will need to run first json-server apiData.js to run our fake api server
 - then we npm start and you to stick with order so when u use npm start will ask u to run on another port
 - after starting app due to requirements we have app u can deal like this